 Some vehicles have the ability to play music or open the doors with the wave of your hand, and some cars will steer on their own.
 On the other hand, few cars come with standard dash cams, but one would think this feature would be more extensive.
 Dash cams are not new forms of technology; law enforcement officials have been using dash cams for an extended period of time.

 A dashcam is aimed at the windshield of a vehicle and is used to record everything that takes place on the road while you are driving.
 You may have seen dashcam videos posted online, especially in countries where accidents and insurance fraud are common occurrences.
 One of the main reasons for using dash cams is to record everything that happens in the event of a car accident.
 However, can dash cams actually help your car accident claim?

 If a car accident claim turns into a major dispute, dashcam footage can become a valuable piece of evidence that could strengthen your claim.
 During a car accident, a dash cam can capture key footage that can do a better job of telling your version of the story.
 Dashcams can be an essential tool because it can sometimes be a challenge to explain exactly what happened before, during, and after the accident.

 Also, it is not uncommon for other drivers to give an inaccurate account of the accident.
 A dashcam can record various occurrences, such as the following:

 - The other driver cutting you off in traffic

-- Another driver failing to stop at a red light
+- Another driver failed to stop at a red light

 - A driver failing to yield the right-of-way at an intersection